Judah P. Benjamin Confederate Memorial at Gamble Plantation Historic State Park: History

 Next to the house is a covered, 40,000-gallon cistern with a wood-shake roof, which Gamble had built to supply the household's fresh water needs.
 Fish were kept in the cistern to eat insects and help keep the water clean.

 Gamble lived in the mansion and used it as the headquarters of his extensive sugar plantation.
 By 1850, he had hired an overseer, 30-year-old David Lanner from Georgia.
 That year on the US Census, Gamble declared his real estate to be worth $19,000.
 He enslaved a total of 62 people.
 From starting with 160 acres, he rapidly acquired 3,500 acres.
 In addition to the mansion, he directed the construction of numerous outbuildings and slave quarters (also constructed of tabby), and the wharf from which sugar and molasses were shipped by schooner and steamboat.
 Likely more than 200 slaves lived and worked at the plantation at its productive peak.
 However, due to a declining sugar market and debts, Gamble had to sell the property in 1856.
 The Gamble Mansion is the only surviving plantation house in peninsular Florida.

 During the Civil War, the mansion was occupied by Captain Archibald McNeill, a famous Confederate blockade runner.
 Judah P. Benjamin, Confederate Secretary of State, took refuge here during May 1865 while making his escape from Federal troops following defeat of the Confederacy.
 He had been accused of having arranged for U.S. President Lincoln's assassination in April 1865, and feared being unable to get a fair trial after the war.
-McNeill aided Benjamin in escaping to the Bahamas.
-From there, Judah Benjamin sailed to England, arriving with almost no resources.
-He went on to establish a distinguished second legal career in London, where in 1872 he was selected as Queen's Counsel.
+McNeill aided Benjamin in his escape to the Bahamas by recommending two "good men to carry him out" Captain Frederick Tresca and Hiram McLeod.

 The Gamble sugar mill, one of the antebellum era's largest, was destroyed by Union raiders in 1864.
 The brick ruins are located one-half mile to the north on State Road 683.
 The State of Florida acquired the mill property in 2002; it has cleared overgrown vegetation at the site to make the mill ruins visible, while protecting them with a fence.